naturale0/naturale0.github.io/_posts/2021-02-15-LDA-3-Variational-EM.md

 ## Variational EM

-Expectation maximization is a special case of minorization-maximization (MM) algorithm.
+Expectation maximization is a special case of [minorization-maximization (MM)](https://en.wikipedia.org/wiki/MM_algorithm) algorithm.
+I would like to use terminology from MM since it is more intuitive to explain the variational EM.
 To maximize a target likelihood function $f(x)$, EM algorithm works in the following way:

 1. Set a family of simpler surrogate functions $\mathcal{G}$.
 2. Repeat until convergence: